-The Chinese Money Plant is a long-time favorite among houseplant owners, no collection is complete without a money plant.
+The Chinese Money Plant is a long-time favorite among house plant owners, no collection is complete without a money plant.
 This one is from East Asia, but it is not so distantly related to the nettles which grow wild in Britain.

 It has many stems which hold unique flat, round, green leaves!
 It is easy to care for and it’s the perfect plant for new gardeners.
 It can survive well if you forget to water or feed it, and with proper attention, it will grow glossy green leaves and beautify your home!

-Chinese Money Plant Care Tips
+Chinese Money Plant Care Guide

 You may need to hydrate it more often in the warmer seasons.
-Make sure the soil is dry between waterings to prevent root rot.
+Make sure the soil is dry between waterings to prevent root rot

-Once a month, it will appreciate feeding with diluted fertiliser.
+Once a month, it will appreciate feeding with diluted fertiliser

-Once every 2 years, if you notice it’s starting to get root bound, re-pot it, preferably in the spring.
+Chinese Money Plants will thrive if kept away from direct sunlight and with regular waterings; Once every 2 years, if you notice it’s starting to get root bound, re-pot it, preferably in the spring

-Chinese Money Plant Story
+Chinese Money Plant General Information